San7o/nixos-dotfiles/README.md

 ```

 # nix-shell
 For developement consistency, NixOS uses (enforces...) the use of nix-shell (or `nix develop` for flake configuration).
-You can create a developement environment and enter it with the command `nix-shell`.
-You can provide the packages with `-p` or use a configuration file called `shell.nix` like so:
+You can create and enter into developement environment it with the command `nix-shell`.
+You can provide the packages with `-p` or use a configuration file by the name `shell.nix` like so:
 ```nix
 { pkgs ? import <nixpkgs> {} }: pkgs.mkShell {
   nativeBuildInputs = with pkgs.buildPackages; [